-After initial recognition as an asset, the cost model is used for the measurement of property, plant and equipment.
-Items of property, plant and equipment are stated at historical cost less accumulated depreciation and accumulated impairment losses
+Subject to initial recognition, items of property, plant and equipment are stated at historical cost less accumulated depreciation and accumulated impairment losses.

 Depreciation

 All non-current assets having a limited useful life are systematically depreciated over their estimated useful lives in a manner that reflects the consumption of their future economic benefits.